nCounter® miRNA Expression Panels

 nCounter miRNA Expression Panels utilize NanoString’s amplification-free technology to do expression profiling by direct quantification of individual RNA molecules.
 The assay detects miRNAs without the use of reverse transcription or amplification by using molecular barcodes.
 Therefore, it is easier and faster to validate miRNA biomarkers as compared to RNASeq or PCR-based platforms and the results are highly reproducible.
 With nCounter miRNA Expression Panels, you can:

-- Reliably detect and quantitate the most biologically relevant human, mouse, or rat miRNAs directly from FFPE, blood, or biofluids
+- Reliably detect and quantitate the most biologically relevant human or mouse miRNAs directly from FFPE, blood, or biofluids

 - Skip laborious library prep and process your samples with less than one hour of hands-on time